-2. Course title: Foreign Affairs Administration
+- 2. Course title: Foreign Affairs Administration - 3.
+Credit value and course structure:

 - 4. Name of major(s), specializations (where it is taught): International Public Management BA - 5.
 Name of organizational unit responsible for its education: Department of International Law - 6.
-Name, position, academic degree of tutor responsible for the curriculum: Dr. Norbert TÓTH PhD, associate professor
+Name, position, academic degree of tutor responsible for the curriculum: Dr. András HÁRS PhD, senior lecturer

-- 7.2. weekly number of classes full time course: 2 (2 LEC + 0 SEM) - 7.3.
+- 7.1.1.
+Full time course: 28 (28 LEC + 0 SEM) - 7.1.2.
+Part time course: 8 (8 LEC + 0 SEM) - 7.2. weekly number of classes full time course: 2 (2 LEC + 0 SEM) - 7.3.
 Further special or unique methods applied throughout of the course: Presentations by students, group activities in class, case-solving exercises.

 The course tackles the evolution of modern foreign affairs administration over the course of last centuries of various states using comparative, descriptive and interactive methods.
 Besides historical development, contemporary issues of the most prominent models of foreign affairs administration will be addressed along with specifying the most characteristic attributes of a ministry of foreign affairs through the example of the Hungarian MFAT.
-Along with the central administration of foreign affairs, the law of diplomatic relations and consular relations will also be analysed with special regard to relevant real-life cases and fictional cases to be solved by students.
-Last but not least, administration, representation and decision-making will also be presented at the end of the semester in order to provide students with a perspective of how international organizations behave differently than states.
+Along with the central administration of foreign affairs, the law of diplomatic relations and consular relations will also be analysed with special regard to relevant real-life cases and fictional cases to be solved by students.Last but not least, administration, representation and decision-making will also be presented at the end of the semester in order to provide students with a perspective of how international organizations behave differently than states.